aragon/client/docs/FRONTEND_SETUP.md

 ```
 git clone git@github.com:aragon/aragon-ui.git
 cd aragon-ui
-npm install
+yarn install
-npm link
+yarn link
-npm run dev
+yarn dev
 ```

-Note: `npm run dev` is like `npm run build`, but it rebuilds automtically when a file changes.
+Note: `yarn dev` is like `yarn build`, but it rebuilds automtically when a file changes.

 Install the devbox dependencies, link `@aragon/ui` to it, and start it:

 ```
 cd devbox
-npm install
+yarn install
-npm link @aragon/ui
+yarn link @aragon/ui
-npm start
+yarn start
 ```

-Note: linking `@aragon/ui` is not really needed with `npm` since we are declaring its version using  the [file protocol](https://github.com/aragon/aragon-ui/blob/8c60dffcd279e9ba640d91b3e7ce1a5d88b0ae64/devbox/package.json#L13) in the dependencies which creates a Unix link, but `yarn` has a different behavior and copies the parent directory, which prevent to live updates.
+Note: linking `@aragon/ui` is not really needed with `npm` since we are declaring its version using  the [file protocol](https://github.com/aragon/aragon-ui/blob/8c60dffcd279e9ba640d91b3e7ce1a5d88b0ae64/devbox/package.json#L13) in the dependencies which creates a Unix link, but `yarn` has a different behavior and copies the parent directory, which prevents live updates.

 To add a new demo, add a new file to `devbox/apps` and restart the server.
 The demo will appear on http://localhost:1234/.